3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Extensions of 3D Gaussian Splatting

-GaussianEditor$^2$~\cite{fang2023gaussianeditor} leverages multi-modal models, large language models, and segmentation models to predict the editable regions from given textual descriptions.
-It then optimizes the relevant Gaussian primitives within the target regions based on the images edited by the 2D editing models.

-\textit{\textbf{However, such a paradigm introduces an intuitive problem: how to ensure consistency in multi-view editing.}}

-GaussCtrl~\cite{wu2024gaussctrl} introduces a depth-guided image editing network, ControlNet~\cite{zhang2023adding}, utilizing its ability to perceive geometry and maintain multi-view consistency in the editing network.
-It also introduces a latent code alignment strategy in the attention layers, ensuring that the edited multi-view images remain consistent with the reference images.
+{The second type focuses on \textit{\textbf{editing multi-view images}} before reconstructing.
+GaussianEditor$^2$~\cite{fang2023gaussianeditor} employs multi-modal, language, and segmentation models to locate editable regions from text inputs, then optimizes targeted Gaussians based on 2D-edited images.
+However, this paradigm introduces an intuitive problem: \textit{\textbf{how to ensure consistency in multi-view editing}}~\cite{wu2024gaussctrl,wang2024view}.} GaussCtrl~\cite{wu2024gaussctrl} introduces a depth-guided image editing network, ControlNet~\cite{zhang2023adding}, utilizing its ability to perceive geometry and maintain multi-view consistency in the editing network.
+It also introduces a latent code alignment strategy in the attention layers, ensuring that the edited multi-view images remain consistent with the references.

-The work~\cite{wang2024view} aims to introduce inverse rendering and rendering in 3D latent space to maintain consistency on the attention map.
-Furthermore, it introduces an editing consistency module and an iterative optimization strategy, further enhancing the multi-view consistency and editing capabilities.